google-deepmind/cube/README.md

 ## Citation

-If you find the code useful, please cite our paper:
+If you find the code or datset useful, please cite our paper:

 ```
 @misc{kannen2024aestheticsculturalcompetencetexttoimage,